Age and female fertility: Complications

-Women who become pregnant after age 35 are at increased risk for complications that affect the parent and fetus.

-When it comes to the mother, several research studies have shown that pregnant women over 35 years of age are at increased risk for hypertension during pregnancy, eclampsia (hypertension during pregnancy with seizures), and gestational diabetes.
-Further, women who become pregnant after age 35 are also at risk for delivery complications.
-These include stillbirth, miscarriage, and complications leading to delivery via caesarean section.
+The age of the mother is a risk factors for a number of conditions.
+Pregnant women over 35 years of age are at increased risk for hypertension during pregnancy, eclampsia (hypertension during pregnancy with seizures), and gestational diabetes.
+Furthermore, there is also a greater risk for delivery complications, including stillbirth, miscarriage, and complications leading to delivery via caesarean section.

-Fetal complications for pregnant women after age 35 are also high.
-One well-known risk is the increased risk of having a baby with Down syndrome.
-According to the Academy of Obstetrics and Gynecology, research has shown that risk for Down syndrome increases proportionally to increasing maternal age.
+Fetal complications are also high.
+One well-known risk is Down syndrome.
+According to the Academy of Obstetrics and Gynecology, the risk for Down syndrome increases proportionally to maternal age.
+Other complications in women of advanced maternal age can include cardiac issues, esophageal atresia, hypospadias, and craniosynostosis.
+Finally, there is also an increased risk for premature birth and babies with low birth weight.

 Probability of conceiving a child with Down syndrome according to maternal age by NDSS: